Champii/go-dht/README.md

 ## Todo

 - Give some keys to newly connected
-- keep old blocks in bucket (keep it sorted tho)
+- keep old nodes in bucket (keep it sorted tho)
-- Little sleep on republish and little range in timer
 - Performances (better algo)
 - BlackList for bad nodes (too many bad or incorrect answers)
 - Cryptography ?